rameshkalluri/LLMOPS/LLMOps-Interview-QA-Complete.md

 ### What is seed?

 A value that makes sampling **reproducible** — same seed + same inputs → (near) identical output.
 Useful for testing/debugging and evals.
+Easy Way to Remember
+Temperature → How creative?
+Top-K / Top-P → Which words can be chosen?
+Stop sequence → When should generation stop?
+Seed → Can I get the same result again? 🎯

 ---